YouTubers9 providers Updated May 2026

 Damien Talks Money is the right starting point for most UK readers researching personal finance on YouTube.
 Production quality is the highest in the field, the UK focus is genuine (ISAs, SIPPs, FIRE on British salaries - not US 401(k) content reskinned), and the back catalogue covers the ground a new saver needs.
 If your specific interest is retirement planning, James Shack goes deeper.
 If you want a credentialed financial planner's voice, MeaningfulMoney is your channel.
 Damien is the strongest all-rounder.

 The UK personal finance YouTube space has matured into a handful of genuinely useful channels and a long tail of mass-market content that's more entertainment than education.
-This page profiles ten channels worth your time, ranked by editorial quality and fit for the audience we write for - UK savers who want evidence-based personal finance content built around British wrappers and tax rules, not American ones.
+This page profiles nine channels worth your time, ranked by editorial quality and fit for the audience we write for - UK savers who want evidence-based personal finance content built around British wrappers and tax rules, not American ones.
+A couple of the entries (marked Editor's pick) are not strictly UK personal finance - they are included on editorial judgement because the content is worth a slot in your subscription mix even if the wrapper-and-tax detail is not their game.
 None of these creators have paid for placement; this is purely editorial.
 Subscriber numbers are listed for context, but they're not the ranking signal - the ranking is about who delivers the best UK personal finance content for the typical reader of this site.

 Full comparison